iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 ### Results and Performance

-The experiment was carried out on a single modern GPU (Geforce GTX 1080(and GTX 1080ti), Tesla K80).
+The experiment was carried out on a single modern GPU (Geforce GTX 1080, 1080ti and Tesla K80).
 With extended features approach a significant boost in the F1-score was inferred, close to 4-5% which was impressive.

 This type of model has a large number of available hyperparameters, or knobs we can tune, all of which will affect training time and final performance.
 The typical training time for 100K epochs range from 6-8 hours for 1 million sentences ( Yes, the training time majorly depends on the dataset size).
 Hence, carrying out the experiment for large no of iterations resulted in waiting for 4-5 days to evaluate the model.